Greater Vancouver Zoo

 The Greater Vancouver Zoo is a 120 acre privately-run zoo located in Aldergrove, British Columbia, Canada.
 It was established in 1970 as the Vancouver Game Farm.
 Since then it has undergone two name changes, being briefly renamed as the Greater Vancouver Zoological Centre in 1995, before it adopted its present name in 1999.
-As of 2023, the zoo is home to 180 animals, representing around 60 different species, including several orphaned, rescued and otherwise non-releasable individuals.
 The zoo's mission statement is "to inspire appreciation of our ecosystems and support conservation efforts by engaging the community."

 History

 In the late 1960s, businessman Pat Hines purchased 120 acre in Aldergrove, British Columbia, to construct a game farm.
 At first, he registered the business as the World Wide Game Farm Ltd., but on August 20, 1970, the site was opened to the public as the Vancouver Game Farm.
 The first animal to arrive was a llama named Dennis, who came from Mount Vernon, Washington.
 Soon after, animals of every size and description began to fill the newly constructed paddocks.
 Hines operated the game farm with his wife, Ann, other family members, and their employees.
 Their daughter Eleanor and her husband, Hugh Oakes, eventually took over management of the facility until 1991, when it was sold.